Two-color laser control of photocurrent and high harmonics in graphene: Phase dependence of photocurrent

-\textit{Phase dependence of photocurrent.}-- So far We have mainly considered the case of the phase $\phi_i=0$, but here we discuss the phase dependence of the photocurrent.
-Figure~\ref{fig:figure4}(e)-(g) show the $\varphi=\phi_2-\phi_1$ dependence of the magnitude and angle $\theta$ of the photocurrent in three different combinations of $\epsilon_{1,2}$.
-These results mean that the phase $\phi_i$ can also be used as a factor to control the photocurrent together with tuning other parameters (laser intensity, ellipticities $\epsilon_{1,2}$, etc.).
-The result for the weak laser case at a small $\gamma=0.01t_0$ [blue curves in Fig.~\ref{fig:figure4}(e)-(g)] is consistent with the perturbative analysis of Ref.~\cite{Ikeda2024Controllable}, while the $\phi_i$ dependence of the photcurrent generally changes when the laser intensity increases, especially, in the case of panel (g).
-The result in the case of moderate value of $\gamma$ is in SM~\cite{Supplemental}.
+In this subsection, we consider the clean limit ($\gamma$ is sufficiently small).
+Figures~\ref{fig:figure10}(a)--\ref{fig:figure10}(c) show the $\varphi=\phi_2-\phi_1$ dependence of the magnitude and angle $\theta$ of the photocurrent in three different combinations of $\epsilon_{1,2}$.
+These results indicate that the phases $\phi_{1,2}$ can also be used as control parameters for the photocurrent, together with tuning other parameters (laser intensity, ellipticities $\epsilon_{1,2}$, etc.).
+The result for the weak laser case at a small $\gamma=0.01t_0$ [blue curves in Figs.~\ref{fig:figure10}(a)--\ref{fig:figure10}(c)] is consistent with the perturbative analysis of Ref.~\cite{Ikeda2024Controllable}, while the $\phi_{1,2}$ dependence of the photocurrent generally changes when the laser intensity increases, especially, in the case of panel (c).

+To examine in greater detail the dependence on the relative phase, we introduce the vector quantity $\bm{M}_n$ as an indicator of nature of the photocurrent.
+The vector $\bm{M}_n$ is defined as

+where $\bm E(t)$ is the laser electric field, $T=2\pi/\Omega_1$ is the laser period, and $n$ is an integer.
+This quantity is interpreted as the time average of a nonlinearly weighted electric field over one period.
+When evaluated for $n=1$, one finds that $\bm{M}_1 = \bm{0}$.
+This is because the time average of any laser field is always zero.
+On the other hand, $\bm{M}_{n\geq2}$ is generally nonzero.
+With increasing $n$, the vector $\bm{M}_{n\geq2}$ more sharply indicates the direction to which the laser field points on average over a period $T$.
+Figure \ref{fig:figure11} illustrates the meaning of $\bm{M}_{n\geq2}$.

+Figures~\ref{fig:figure12}(a)--\ref{fig:figure12}(c) compare the numerically computed photocurrent, corresponding to Figs.~\ref{fig:figure10}(a)--\ref{fig:figure10}(c), with $\bm{M}_3$ in the weak-laser regime.
+These panels in Fig.~\ref{fig:figure12} clearly show that $\bm{M}_3$ almost perfectly reproduces the relative phase dependence of the photocurrent.
+The main reason $\bm{M}_3$ coincides with the photocurrent would be that the photocurrent is proportional to $\tilde {\bm E}^3$ in the weak-laser (perturbative) regime.

+We next consider the nonperturbative regime, where the laser intensity is sufficiently large.
+In this regime, higher-order perturbation terms, such as those involving the fifth and seventh powers of the electric field, contribute to the photocurrent in addition to the cubic term, making it difficult to describe the current solely with $\bm{M}_3$.
+We therefore compare $\bm{M}_n$ with the relative phase dependence of the photocurrent, varying the integer $n$.
+As a result, we find that $\bm{M}_{30}$ closely reproduces the relative phase dependence of the photocurrent in a nonperturbative case of $\tilde E=0.05$, as shown in Fig.~\ref{fig:figure12}(d).
+The choice $n=30$ does not carry special significance in itself.
+In fact, if we change the value of the AC electric field around $\tilde E=0.05$, the appropriate integer $n$ also changes from 30.
+The point is that the proper integer $n$ monotonically increases with the increasing AC electric field strength.

+From these results, we conclude that $\bm{M}_3$ is a useful indicator for understanding the relative phase dependence of the photocurrent in the weak-laser (perturbative) regime, while $\bm{M}_n$ with larger $n$ provides a more appropriate descriptor in the strong-laser (nonperturbative) regime.